 Like any exotic pet, gliders require expert care plus some dedicated research to choose the right breeder or pet store.
 But with the right prep, your new mammal will fit in perfectly and bond with the whole family.
 Keep reading to find out if sugar gliders are good pets.

 Unlike most little pets, sugar gliders aren’t rodents but marsupials.
-This gives you a few distinct advantages as they behave differently from hamsters, guinea pigs, or gerbils.
+This gives you a few distinct advantages, as they behave differently from hamsters, guinea pigs, or gerbils.
 For starters, these are highly social creatures and they will bond with every member of the family and even other pets in the house.
 Because gliders don’t smell like the animals your cats and dogs like to chase — rats, gophers, and bunnies, to name a few — many bigger pets can get along with your new friend.
 You’ll need to introduce them carefully, but they can form lifelong attachments to each other.

-Many owners recommend getting a pair or small family, so they can keep each other company, especially at night when they like to play (and you like to sleep).
+Many owners recommend getting a pair or a small family, so they can keep each other company, especially at night when they like to play (and you like to sleep).
 Also, some people with allergies find they coexist just fine with this mini marsupial, unlike with other pets that might trigger sneezes.
 Best of all, sugar gliders live up to 15 years!
 You’ll have your furry friend for a long time.

 Remember, these little buggers from Down Under are nocturnal, which means they’re energetic at night.
 You’ll probably want to maintain their enclosure outside of any bedrooms.
 Since they also need room to move, it’s best to give them a large space.
 Select an area of the house equipped for a big cage.
 Be careful if you’re keeping a few males together as they can become territorial, and you don’t want them fighting or marking their territory (ew).

 When picking out your new fuzzball, you must diligently research breeders, too.
 First, make sure they’re licensed by the U.S. Department of Agriculture, but that’s just the beginning.
 Look at where the gliders were kept as babies and make sure the parents and littles look healthy.
-Never take a young one away from his mom under 12 weeks.
+Never take a young one away from their mom under 12 weeks.
 If you want to go the extra mile, find a homeless animal nearby to adopt.
-Since they live for over a decade, you can take in an older animal and still have a long time together.
+Since they live for over a decade, you can take in an older pet and still have a long time together.
 If you’re extra mindful of bonding, your glider will adapt in no time.

-Because the sugar glider likes to sleep during the day, his biggest feeding time happens in the evening.
+Because the sugar glider likes to sleep during the day, their biggest feeding time happens in the evening.
 They love to snack on fruit, but protein needs to be the staple of their diet.
 Specially designed food from the pet store will nourish them well, though you can try feeding them bugs, too, which they heartily enjoy.

 While not right for everyone, a sugar glider might perfectly complete your family.
 Many owners find carrying them around becomes second nature, and lots of these pets travel really well because of it.
 If you research thoroughly and train them carefully, you’ll have a friend constantly by your side.